Alaskan officials say infrastructure remains greatest concern after earthquake

 As of Saturday afternoon, officials said that schools will remain closed until Tuesday but that local stores, hospitals and the municipal airport are open to the public.

+"This is the second largest earthquake we've had since 1964, this was a very significant earthquake," the city's mayor, Ethan Berkowitz, said on Saturday.
+"But in terms of a disaster, I think it says more about who we are than what we suffered."

-"Anchorage is prepared for these types of emergency.
-People pulled together and followed the plans that were in place," the city's Mayor Ethan Berkowitz said on Saturday.
-"When people around the country see this, they're going to want to do things the Anchorage way because Anchorage did things right."
+"Anchorage is prepared for these kind of emergencies. ...
+People pulled together, we followed the plans that were in place, we looked after one another," he said.
+"When people around the country and around the world look at this, they're going to say 'we want to do things the Anchorage way' because Anchorage did this right."